endernewton/tf-faster-rcnn/README.md

   ./data/scripts/fetch_imagenet_weights.sh
   ```

 Right now the imagenet weights are used to initialize layers for both training and testing to build the graph, despite that for testing it will later restore trained tensorflow models.
-This step can be removed in a similified version.
+This step can be removed in a simplified version.

 ### Setup data
 Please follow the instructions of py-faster-rcnn [here](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to setup VOC and COCO datasets, which involve downloading data and creating softlinks in the ``data`` folder.
 Since faster RCNN does not rely on pre-computed proposals, it is safe to ignore the steps that setup proposals.